NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/raspberrySetup.md

 ## Setting the Raspberry up

-*The Tool ans OS steps are already done so to say if you are not starting with a new Raspberry, you don´t need to follow these steps.*
+*The Tool and OS steps are already done so to say if you are not starting with a new Raspberry, you don´t need to follow these steps.*

 *Tool and OS that are necessary:*